muhaafidz/image-food-calori-demo/README.md

 	*If didn't work, locate the python directory and install appropriate version of tensorflow whl using CMD:

 		cd C:\Users\<your pc name>\AppData\Local\Programs\Python\Python36
+		or
-		pip install https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.11.0-cp36-cp36m-linux_x86_64.whl
+		cd C:\Python36  *depend on your python directory pip install https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.11.0-cp36-cp36m-linux_x86_64.whl

 4. Download the entire project in this github.